What are days sales outstanding?

 A new solution for reducing days sales outstanding

 If you have a high DSO that’s impacting your cash flow and limiting business growth, Moula Pay is a finance option that can help.
 When you sell to other businesses and your customers pay with Moula Pay, you get paid upfront.
-At the same time, your customers have up to 12 months to pay, with the first three months interest and repayment-free.
+At the same time, your customers get up to three months free from interest and repayments, or can take a longer-term repayment plan if needed.

 When you become a Merchant with Moula Pay, you can: